Fraunhofer-SCAI/ScaiIlp/readme.md

 When you want to support a new solver, you must ask yourself at which level you want to hook into the class hierarchy.

-1. If you want to communicate with the solver via the OsiSolverInterface, then you derive a class from ILPSolverOsi, construct your solver and forward a pointer to this solver (its OsiSolverInterface) to the constructor of ILPSolverOsi.
+1. If you want to communicate with the solver via the OsiSolverInterface, can use the ILPSolverOsi class.
+   The constructor takes any valid OsiSolverInterface*.

    Note, however, that the OsiSolverInterface does not provide all the functionality that is exposed by ILPSolverInterface.
-If you can access the solver that is wrapped inside OsiSolverInterface, then you can overwrite* the method ILPSolverOsi::do_solve() to forward some information that is ignored in this method to the solver.

-   An alternative would be to modify ILPSolverOsi::do_solve() to forward the parameters that are currently ignored to a virtual function that can be implemented in a derived class and has an empty default implementation.
-But currently, there is no need for this, so we do not extra lines of code for this feature.
+If your solver provides a non-Osi interface, you might prefer the latter.
+If your solver has ways to partially bypass Osi and add the missing functionality, you should derive from IlpSolverOsi and override the corresponding functions.

 2. If your solver is based on an LP-Solver it communicates with via the OsiSolverInterface and if your solver obtains its model via this LP-solver, then you should derive from ILPSolverOsiModel like Cbc does.

-3. As a last option, you can derive from ILPSolverInterfaceImpl and implement all the virtual methods yourself.
+3. If you don't use Osi at all, you should derive from ILPSolverImpl.

+   Most likely you don't want to derive from IlpSolverInterface directly.

-If you want your solver to be accessible via the DLL, then you must declare and define a function
+If you want your solver to be accessible via the DLL, then you must declare a function

-    extern "C" ILPSolverInterface* __stdcall create_solver_xyz(parameters)
+    extern "C" __declspec (dllexport) ILPSolverInterface* __stdcall create_solver_xyz(parameters);

-in ilp_solver_factory.hpp and ilp_solver_factory.cpp, respectively, and add this function in the module definition file ScaiIlpDll.def, which can be found in vc\ScaiIlpDll.
+in ilp_solver_factory.hpp and define it in ilp_solver_factory.cpp, respectively.